FAMaMIL/FAMaMIL/README.md

-# FAMa-MIL: Improving Feature Aggregation in Multiple Instance Learning Using Selective State Space Models
+# FAMa-MIL:Enhanced Feature Aggregation in Multiple Instance Learning for Whole Slide Image Classification via Selective State Space Models
 We will publish in the journal The Visual Computer,and the code related to FAMa-MIL will be released upon acceptance of the paper.
 <!--
 **FAMaMIL/FAMaMIL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.